DS-K3DOM: 3-D Dynamic Occupancy Mapping with Kernel Inference and Dempster-Shafer Evidential Theory: Experiments

 \subsection{Indoor Experiment}

-The red boxes in Fig. \ref{fig:indoor dsphdmib} - \ref{fig:indoor dsk3dom} denote point the person walking around the LiDAR.
-In Fig. \ref{fig:indoor dsphdmib}, DS-PHD/MIB filter represents the person as 'S' cells.
-As Fig. \ref{fig:indoor k3dom} shows, K3DOM produces trail noise of the person, unlike DS-K3DOM.
-As shown in Fig. \ref{fig:indoor dsphdmib} - \ref{fig:indoor dsk3dom}, DS-K3DOM generates a much denser occupancy map.
-Also, DS-K3DOM showed real-time capability.
-It was processed in about 7.5Hz and 6Hz on the desktop and the Jetson Xavier respectively throughout the indoor experiment.
+In Fig.~\ref{fig:indoor dsphdmib}-\ref{fig:indoor dsk3dom}, the estimation results on the person walking around the LiDAR are indicated in the red boxes.
+While the DS-PHD/MIB filter estimates the person as a static object with `S' cells, both K3DOM and DS-K3DOM recognize the person as a dynamic object.
+However, K3DOM produces trail noise for the person estimation unlike DS-K3DOM, and DS-K3DOM generates much denser occupancy map.
+Also, DS-K3DOM showed real-time capability, with a processing speed of around 7.5Hz on the desktop and 6Hz on the Jetson Xavier during the indoor experiment.